 1. Define Your Goal

-Before you hit “create ad,” take a moment to think about what you actually want from it.
+Before you hit “create ad,” think about what you actually want from it - more store visits, more sales, or more brand awareness.
+Some goals you may have:

-- Engagement: Spark comments on your latest art print.
-It boosts social proof and shares.
+- Engagement: Spark comments on your latest art print to boost social proof and shares.

-- Conversions: Turn views into orders for your unique designs.
-Track each sale.
+- Conversions: Turn views into orders for your unique designs, and track each sale.

-Be very clear on your Social media advertising goals, as everything else will depend on it.
-Use the SMART goals framework to set specific goals.
+Be very clear on your goals, as everything else depends on them.
+Use the SMART goals framework to set specific, measurable targets.

 2. Choose Your Platform

-Next, you should pick where to show your social media ads.
-Each platform has its own vibe.
-Here are some options:
+Next, pick where to show your ads - each platform has its own vibe:

-- So you tap into rich visuals and detailed targeting tools.
+- Facebook & Instagram: Great for showing off artistic designs with rich visuals and detailed targeting tools.

-- Inspire people hunting for gift ideas with your designs.
+- Pinterest: Ideal for high-quality product photos and mockups; inspire people hunting for gift ideas with your designs.

-Pro tip: If you’re already getting good organic reach somewhere, that’s a strong place to start with ads.
+Pro tip: if you are already getting good organic reach somewhere, that is a strong place to start with ads.

 Also Read: